Gafoneo/QuickSell/README.md

 `/sell all [-a]`

-Sells all (non-blacklisted, use -a to ignore blacklist) items
+Sells all (non-blacklisted, use -a to ignore blacklist) scrap items

 #### Amount